Don't miss out – February 22nd Open Day

 The module will provide you with an opportunity to develop and then consolidate your knowledge and understanding of the day-to-day management and routines of hospital pathology laboratories.
 In addition, you will be able to acquire the knowledge and skills required for registration as biomedical scientists with the Health and Care Professions Council and prepare for the IBMS assessment of their Registration Portfolio.

-To find out more about this highly regarded course, please download the Biomedical Science BSc Programme Specification (PDF).
+To find out more about this highly regarded course, please download the Biomedical Science BSc Programme Specification (PDF)

-Teaching
+Teaching and learning

 You'll be taught by an experienced teaching team with a wide range of expertise and professional experience.